"I can jump when I have to. Especially when I get pissed"

 The Wizards went on to win 89-83.
 Jordan's final line was 29 points, 7 rebounds, 3 assists, 2 steals, 2 blocks and 1 huge reminder that he was still the GOAT.

-What many people don't know about Jordan's two-hand-against-the-glass-pump-behind-the-head-back-block-steal is he first did it two decades earlier, when he was a high-flying Tarheel at North Carolina.
+What many people don't know about Jordan's two-hand-against-the-glass-pump-behind-the-head-back-block-steal is that he first did it two decades earlier, when he was a high-flying Tarheel at North Carolina.

 Cause I was broke plus the weed that I would smoke would make it worser